-

 A work in progress version of Keel has been performed in 2016 at the SARUS Festival.
 Alula will be performed at Wilmington Dance Festival on April 11th and 12th, 2025 at Kenan Auditorium in Wilmington, NC: Between April and August we will be working with community members and guest artists to develop "Alula & Keel".
 The big coming together, the meeting, the tangible and intangible energies of a shifting border.

+Some Thoughts This piece emerges from a deep instinctual place that has been below the surface of my skin for many years.
+I kept feeling it as a place of surrender, of mourning, tenderness, passion and awe, but also frustration and resignation. it comes from an urge to connect, and to have all of us come together as our bare selves.
+"Alula & Keel" is a prayer, a ritual, a gesture toward attention, attunement and a surrender to allowing each of us and everything to live, fully free, fully happy, self-actualized, connected in support and acceptance, in care, and in love.
+We do not need to understand something or someone in order to respect and care for them.
+We can observe and describe, feel, and allow.
+We do not have to shape and mold into prescribed shapes.
 "Alula & Keel" asks: What have we compromised, what are we mourning, what parts of ourselves have we had to silence in order to be loved?
 And how do we silence the truths of others?
 We stand at a precipice.
 Every day we negotiate the changing membrane between the solid ground and the moving waters and currents of life.
 If we turn our gaze to the sea, what do we see?
 What do we feel?
 How are we part of the deep and unruly, unknown, dangerous?
 How are we part of the determined, as followers of our thoughts and beliefs, of our social and familial enmeshments?
 And how does that hurt another?
 Who are we?
 Where are we?
 How are we?
 What do we contemplate when we give our full attention to the moments of the tides?
 What do our body-minds want to express?
 What do we wish for at the edge of the sea?
 What do we contemplate, dream of, or cast to the sea?
+Who do we wish to be beside us?
+Can we unthink all of our thoughts to become renewed in our openness and receptiveness to life's wonders?
+Can we make this day our first day ever on this earth? |

 |